StardustCollective/nodectl/README.md

 Unfortunately, the truth is; unless you have technical know how, no matter what simplistic tools are presented, there will be learning curves, trial and error, and some requirement to pay attention to detail.

-With this in mind, **nodectl** was created to take a true **Systems and Site Reliability Engineering** out of the requirements to run a **Node**; morevoer, **nodectl** is designed to help you build your Node, run your Node, and administer your Node, with extensive documentation, help commands, and **community backing**.
+With this in mind, **nodectl** was created to take a true **Systems and Site Reliability Engineering** out of the requirements to run a **Node**; moreover, **nodectl** is designed to help you build your Node, run your Node, and administer your Node, with extensive documentation, help commands, and **community backing**.

 **nodectl** can be a powerful **utility** to help ease your journey to being a **Constellation Network Node Operator** and **Datapenuer**.

 ## Usage

-Extensive help has been written up and offered through [Constellation Network's Documenation hub](https://docs.constellationnetwork.io/).
+Extensive help has been written up and offered through [Constellation Network's Documenation hub](https://docs.constellationnetwork.io/nodes).

 *In order to avoid making necessary updates in muliple locations, this open source project's documentataion pertaining to the operations of use of nodectl will be present on Constellation Network's Documentation Hub:*